 When stopping along the way, many buses use bus stops along the expressway.
 Be aware that these stops are often not centrally located and may require an additional bus or taxi ride into the city center.

 Overnight buses are typically equipped with comfortable, reclining seats, which are arranged in rows of three seats and one or two aisles.
 On cheap overnight buses and most daytime buses, standard buses with four seats per row are in common use.

-At the other end of the spectrum, premium buses with seats, that resemble business class seats on airplanes, have been introduced on the most competitive Tokyo-Osaka route.
+At the other end of the spectrum, premium buses with seats, that resemble business class seats on airplanes, have been introduced on the most competitive routes, especially the Tokyo-Osaka route.
 Premium seats naturally come at an increased cost, but note that the discount operator Willer Express is among the companies operating some premium buses.

 Most buses come with a toilet on board and/or make regular toilet stops along the way.
 Smoking is not permitted on highway buses.
 On some buses, personal entertainment systems, wireless internet and electrical outlets make for a more comfortable ride.

 Most highway buses come with a spacious luggage trunk for large suitcases and bags.
 There is usually a limit of one or two large pieces of luggage per passenger.
 Smaller bags can be taken onto the bus where there are usually some overhead racks.
 More restrictive rules and limits may apply depending on the company and route.